Medical Students

 Clerkships

-If you are a Stanford medical student interested in enrolling in Dermatology 310B, please apply by contacting Education Program Coordinator, Madison Siemersmsiemers@stanford.edu.
+Stanford medical students: If you are interested in enrolling in Dermatology 310B, please apply by contacting Education Program Coordinator, Madison Siemersmsiemers@stanford.edu.

-If you are an outside applicant interested in enrolling in Dermatology 310B, please apply by completing the online application listed below.
-You will be required to upload a copy of your CV, USMLE scores, and Clerkship grades.
+Potential Visiting Students: If you are interested in enrolling in Dermatology 310B, please apply by completing the online application listed below.
+You will be required to upload a copy of your CV, USMLE scores, and clerkship grades.
 Please contact Madison Siemers, at msiemers@stanford.edu if you have any questions.
-Applications open on January 1, 2024, and are due by March 29, 2024, at 12:00 PM PDT.

 Link for Application

-Note that this clerkship employs a deadline that differs from that of the Stanford Clerkship Office.
+Note that this clerkship employs a deadline that differs from that of the Stanford Clerkship Office and the SCORE Application.
 Please do not submit applications directly to the Clerkship Office unless instructed to do so by the course directors if they accept your application.
+And please also note you will need to submit a separate application for SCORE if you want to be considered for their program (more on SCORE below).

 Generally, we are only able to take outside rotators for periods 4 and 5.
-If you are interested in the other periods, please contact us to see if space is available.
-Unfortunately, there are no exceptions to the March 29th, 12 PM application deadline.
+If you are interested in the other periods, please note this in your DERM 310B application.
+Unfortunately, there are no exceptions to the March 28th, 12 AM PDT application deadline.

 • CV